Get insider access

 3. Best Beats Sports Headphones

-If you're looking for earbuds to use during workouts, then the Beats Powerbeats Pro Truly Wireless are up your alley.
+If you're looking for the best Beats by Dre headphones to use during workouts, then the Beats Powerbeats Pro Truly Wireless are up your alley.
 Instead of the Beats Fit Pro True Wireless' stability fins, they have malleable hooks that wrap around your ears for added stability when moving around.
 This design is more comfortable for most people and helps ensure your earbuds don't fall out of your ears during intense workouts.
 They're also rated IPX4 for water resistance, have roughly 11 hours of continuous battery life, and come with an Η1 chip for seamless pairing with Apple devices.

-Compared to other older Beats headphones, they have a more neutral sound profile, which you might like if you're not a fan of bass-heavy sound or listen to many podcasts or audiobooks while exercising.
+Compared to other older Beats headphones, they have a flatter sound profile.
+You might like this if you're not a fan of bass-heavy tunings and prefer a more balanced sound or listen to a lot of podcasts or audiobooks while exercising.
 Unfortunately, they don't have sound customization options, and the companion interface is very limited.
 They won't isolate you from much ambient sound, so they aren't ideal if you want to escape distracting noise at the gym.
 However, you might not mind their low level of noise isolation if you're running outdoors, as this makes it easy to monitor your environment.

 See our review